brianpos/sdc-by-example/1.Basics/terminology.md

 ---

-### 6. Contained ValueSet (no expansion) - preferred terminology server (https://r4.ontoserver.csiro.au/fhir/)
+### 6. Contained ValueSet with no expansion included

-*(More advanced functionality)*
+_(More advanced functionality)_

-This is a reference to a ValueSet that is contained within the Questionnaire resource that does not contain the expansion and requires expansion by a terminology server to retrieve the values.

-This is commonly used where the ValueSet doesn't have any value outside the questionnaire, or unable to write the ValueSet to a terminology server but still requires the power of a terminology server to perform the actual processing.
+This style of referencing terminology is commonly used where the ValueSet doesn't have any reason to exist outside the questionnaire, or the author is unable to write the ValueSet to a terminology server.
+It requires the terminology server to be able to perform the expansion on an anonymous or inline ValueSet which passed to the $expand operation.

 ```jsonc
 // The questionnaire requires the ValueSet to be in the contained element with the id used in the `answerValueSet` property of the item (with the # prefix)